outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - related structures like optimization methods, requirements, solution metrics, etc will always change
         - solutions like available tech like storage/computation/derivation tech will always change which solutions are more optimal for a given problem
         - there will always be new alternate methods to derive something, given that everything is connected, and derivation methods will always change and be optimized in new ways
+        - there will always be problems, and problems are suboptimal differences, so solutions will be new ways of resolving new differences or resolving known differences in new ways

   - add to solution automation workflows